karthizeyan/nvm-latests/README.md

 - deploy to Heroku
 - latests version is stored (where?) and only looked up once per day

 ## Doing
+- add config object

+## Done
 - set up inital structure of project

-## Done